zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 not stagnating.
 Here's how I approach it:

 * recognize that I'm confused
-* figure out what the topic I'm
+* figure out what the topic I'm confused about is
 * turn that confusion into concrete questions
 * ask someone or research to get the answers
 * I've learned something new!!
 Hooray!